rileytb/ruby_creations/README.md

-# ruby_creations
+# ruby_file_filter
-Tasks written in ruby
+Media location filter created in ruby

 This 'filter' script is intended to move media (only pictures for now) into the file structure that I use for my media.
 This saves time when copying from a storage device, and allows for consistent media storage.